Trentham, New Zealand: History

 The area was settled in the 1840s.

 The name "Trentham" was initially given by Richard Barton, the first European Settler in the area, in honour of his former employer, the Duke of Sutherland.
 One of the Duke of Sutherland's subsidiary titles was Viscount Trentham, of Trentham in the County of Stafford.

 The Barton family memory lives on in the area, with Barton Road, Barton Avenue and an area of native trees called Barton's Bush, which is within the reserve now known as Trentham Memorial Park.
 Richard Barton was interred in the grounds of St John's Church, and there are also memorials to him in the form of brass plaques within the Church building.

 Demographics

-Trentham, comprising the statistical areas of Poets Block, Brentwood (Upper Hutt City), Trentham North and Trentham South, covers 11.37 km2.
+Trentham, comprising the statistical areas of Poets Block, Brentwood, Trentham North and Trentham South, covers 11.37 km2.
 It had an estimated population of as of with a population density of people per km^{2}.